-The official “Google Groups” is a message board service that allows you to participate in online discussions, say for a study group.
+The official “Google Groups” is a message board service that allows you to participate in online discussions, say for a study group, or email numerous people using one email address.
 This should not be confused with Google contact groups in the Contact Manager.
 These contact groups are the primary method for organizing your contacts into meaningful collections, such as “Friends,” “Family,” or “Colleagues.”
 You can create as many custom contact groups as you want.
 Go nuts.

 Both regular Google Contacts and Google Apps Contacts have a limit of 25,000 contacts.